turingschool/curriculum-site/module2/intermission_work/index.md

 - Explore and sharpen JavaScript fundamentals
 - Understand what a relational database is
 - Interact with a relational database by writing SQL
-- Explore the basics of Web Development
-  - Understand and Implement CRUD functionality
-  - Understand and implement the MVC design pattern
-- Begin learning the conventions of a Rails app
+- Begin learning the conventions of the frontend by building a FE app

 ## Deliverables: